Introduction

 Merriam Webster Dictionary, The act or process of supporting a cause or proposal.

-Advocacy is taking action to help people say what they want, secure their rights, represent their interests and obtain services they need.
+Advocacy is taking action to help people say what they want, secure their rights, represent their interests, and obtain the services they need.

-Advocacy in all its forms seeks to ensure that people, particularly those who are most vulnerable in society, are able to:
+Advocacy in all its forms seeks to ensure that people, particularly those who are most vulnerable in society, can:

 - Have their voice heard on issues that are important to them.

-- Have their views and wishes genuinely considered when decisions are being made about issues that affect their way of life.
+- Have their views and wishes genuinely considered when decisions are made about issues affecting their way of life.

 Advocacy is a process of supporting and enabling people to: